MeltanoLabs/tap-linkedin-ads/README.md

 The AdAnalytics endpoint in the LinkedIn API can call up to 20 columns at a time, we can create child classes which have 20 columns in them, we can merge their output with get records function.

+### SDK X-Restli-Protocol Limitation

+The creatives endpoint requires X-Restli-Protocol to be set to 2.0.0.
+The request URL for tap-linkedin uses ‘()’, which are typically encoded in a request URL, but are not when the X-Restli-Protocol is 2.0.0.
+However, singer-idk does not have any handling for reduced encoding yet, so a request to the creatives endpoint using the tap is currently not possible.
+When the SDK is updated to handle X-Restli-Protocol is 2.0.0, then requests to the creatives endpoint using tap-linkedin will be possible.

 ### Metadata Columns

 - [ ] `add_metadata_columns:` Setting this config to 'true' adds the `_SDC_BATCHED_AT`, `_SDC_DELETED_AT` and `_SDC_EXTRACTED_AT` metadata columns to the loaded tables